How do I know if my webcam is hacked?

 Get rid of the virus and avoid hacking your webcam

-Now that we know for sure if there is a virus on your computer, we can move on to the next step of getting rid of this virus.
-If it is an extension, you can delete it as we saw before, but if it is not, here is the procedure.
+Now that we know for sure if there is a virus on your computer, we can move on to the next step which is getting rid of this virus.
+If it is an extension, you can delete it as we saw before, but if this is not the case, here is the procedure to follow.

 1) Cover your webcam